 The screenshot shows the homepage of the TeachingEnglish website.
-The header includes the British Council logo and navigation links for Home, Teaching resources, Professional development, Webinars and events, Training, Publications, and Community.
-A search bar and user account links (Newsletter, Log in, Register) are also present.
-The main content area features a welcome message, a brief description of the programme, and three sections: Podcast, Webinars, and Training, each with a thumbnail image and a brief description.
+The header features the British Council logo and the text "TeachingEnglish".
+Below the header is a navigation menu with links to Home, Teaching resources, Professional development, Webinars and events, Training, Publications, and Community.
+The main content area is titled "Welcome to TeachingEnglish" and includes a brief description of the programme.
+Below this are three cards: "Podcast" (with an image of a person wearing headphones), "Webinars" (with an image of a group of people), and "Training" (with an image of a person using a laptop).
+Each card has a brief description and a "Help" link.